CANITEY/obsidian/5 - Main Notes/Subdomain enumeration.md

 - domains gathered depends on the wordlist used, if you have private wordlist you will get unique results
 cons:
 - slower
-- generated a lot of
+- generated a lot of traffic
 - makes the target notice you